-Prioritizing work to best serve the group and its goals.
+Prioritizing work to best serve the Working Group and its goals.

-Complying with the IEEE-SA Intellectual Property Policies, including but not limited to IEEE-SA Patent Policy (see IEEE-SA Standards Board Operations Manual 6.3.2, http://standards.ieee.org/board/pat/index.html) and IEEE-SA Copyright Policy (see IEEE-SA Standards Board Bylaws 7, http://standards.ieee.org/guides/bylaws/sect6-7.html#7).
+Complying with the Chair’s responsibility with respect to the IEEE-SA Intellectual Property Policies, including but not limited to the IEEE-SA Patent Policy (see “Patents” Clause 6 of IEEE-SA Standards Board Bylaws and “Call for patents” Clause 6.3.2 of IEEE-SA Standards Board Operations Manual) and Copyright (see “Copyright” Clause 7 of IEEE-SA Standards Board Bylaws and Clause 6.1 of the IEEE-SA Standards Board Operations Manual).

 Fulfilling any financial reporting requirements of the IEEE, in the absence of a Treasurer.

-Participating as needed in meetings of the Sponsor to represent the Working Group and, in the case of a “Directed Position”, vote the will of the Working Group in accordance with the Directed Position Procedure (See “Procedure for establishing a directed position” subclause of the IEEE 802 LMSC OM [5]).
+Participating as needed in meetings of the Standards Committee to represent the Working Group.

 Being familiar with training materials available through IEEE Standards Development Online.

+Notifying IEEE SASB of any officer election/appointment, removal, and changes in status.

 Call meetings and issue a notice for each meeting at least 30 calendar days prior to the meeting

 Ensure agendas are published at least 14 calendar days before a meeting

-Ensure important requested documents are issued to members of the Working Group, the Sponsor, and liaison groups.
+Ensure important requested documents are issued to members of the Working Group, the Standards Committee, and liaison groups.

 Ensure a membership roster is created and maintained